 The Charleston Single House

 The Charleston single house is the predominant building type within the Historic District.
+Charleston homes with side porches are an iconic image of Charleston architecture.
 The home-type was adapted from English row houses and they typically boast an open living room, at least two bedrooms, and stand two stories tall.

 The shape of the lot is narrow and long.
 Nearly every Charleston single house features a distinct piazza with an entrance facing the street.